pbeza/wildland-core/docs/development/about.md

 This documentation should be treated more as a help or guidance, rather thatn a procedure.
-It is unrelated to the processes described in `/docs/processes`), however, described here are tips and tricks to make thedevelopment easier and more automated.
+It is unrelated to the processes described in `/docs/processes`), however, described here are tips and tricks to make the development easier and more automated.